Whirlpool Cabrio Bearing Replacement: Bearing-Only vs. Full Tub Assembly

 The Whirlpool Cabrio bearing failure is one of the most recognizable sounds in appliance repair — a deep, building roar that starts as a soft rumble during high-speed spin and eventually turns into something that sounds like the machine is about to take flight.
 If you've been doing appliance repair in Southern California for more than a year, you've heard it.

-The Cabrio, along with its twins the Kenmore Oasis and Maytag Bravos, uses a design where the drum bearing is integrated into the outer tub assembly.
-When the bearing fails, you have a choice: pull the tub, press out the old bearing, and press in a new one — or replace the entire tub assembly with bearings already installed.
+The Cabrio, along with its twins the Kenmore Oasis and Maytag Bravos, uses a design where the drum bearing is pressed into the outer tub hub.
+When the bearing fails, you have a choice: reuse the existing tub and press in a new bearing/shaft/seal kit, or replace the entire outer tub (which ships with the bearing factory-pressed).
+Either way, a bearing gets pressed into a tub hub — the only question is whether you do the pressing in the field or buy a tub that already has it done.
 Both approaches are legitimate, and shops argue about which is correct.
 Here's what actually matters.

 Diagnosing Bearing Failure vs. Other Noises